zio/zio-prelude/docs/functional-data-types/validation.md

 ### From Predicates

 The `fromPredicateWith` constructor is useful for constructing `Validation` values from predicates.
-This is nice for cleaning up code that constructs a validation failure or success based on some condition like the example we wrote above.
+This is nice for cleaning up code that constructs a validation failure or success based on some condition like the example we wrote above:

 ```scala mdoc:nest
 object Validation {